 Okay, so you are all booked for the event, you’ve got your book ready to go, and you’ve got an order in with Lulu for a box of books.
 Are you ready for this right?
 Almost.

-The last key element is stirring up interest among your followers and readers and setting a solid expectation.
+The last key element is stirring up interest among your followers and readers and setting solid expectations.
 Get your existing readers interested in the event.
-Using your email and social followers to get the word out is a must, and well done social campaigning should result in some sharing on various social media platforms.
+Using your email and social followers to get the word out is a must, and well-done social campaigning should result in some sharing on various social media platforms.
 Be sure to go and share the event page and posts from the venue on Facebook and Twitter.

 And while you’re doing all of this, you’re setting expectations for your readers.
 Participating in a reading?
 Let folks know that’s what you’ll be doing.
 And if you’re reading something new, tell them!
 Selling signed copies?
 Let people know!
 Or if you’ve got a signing coming up and you’ll be offering exclusive versions of your book, tell folks!

 Think too about the price point you’ll be selling your book at.
 Because you can buy copies at cost from Lulu, you’ll have even greater control over the sales price.
 For this reason, I recommend not printing a price on the cover or any interior pages.
 And if you can afford it, sell books at your events at a bit of a discount.
 For example, if you sell your paperback novel for $12.99 on Lulu and your author website, maybe charge readers at your next signing $10.
 You’ll still only be paying to print (probably less than $5) so you can make a profit regardless while being able to speak to a discount while you promote the event.